ETS-Next-Gen/lo-blocks/docs/README.md

 pass around `props`, and change the logic around extracting IDs as this evolves and as we figure things out.

+At this stage, though, we only have two ID types:

+* reduxId (should this be stateId?) refers to what we store the item under in redux
+* nodeId refers to where the node goes in idMap

+This distinction came down when handling lists in a graphic organizer and considering certain types of templated content.
+One OLX node definition may come up multiple times in a render if it is e.g. from an expanding list of documents in a graphic organizer.

 DAG Structure
 -------------